The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults

-The program representative did not provide information about a Logic Model for Center for Mind Body Medicine (CMBM) Small Group Model for Adults.
+The program representative did not provide information about a Logic Model for The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults.

-The essential components of Center for Mind Body Medicine (CMBM) Small Group Model for Adults include:
+The essential components of The Center for Mind–Body Medicine (CMBM) Small Group Model for Adults include:

 - Screening: Participants are interviewed by the group facilitator to ensure they are: